Setup Travis CI Enterprise 3.x

 The standard setup consists of the Travis CI Enterprise Platform which hosts Kubernetes cluster with each service in separate pods, and one or more Worker hosts which run the tests/jobs in isolated containers using LXC and Docker.

 Each dedicated host or hypervisor (VMWare, OpenStack, or EC2) should run Ubuntu 18.04 and have at least 16 gigs of RAM and 8 CPUs.
-If the same host is to run as Worker host, the minimum requirement would be 16 gigs of RAM and 8 CPUs.
+If the same host is to run as a Worker host, the minimum requirement would be 16 gigs of RAM and 8 CPUs.

 If you’re running on EC2, we recommend the c4.2xlarge instance type for both Core Service (aka Platform) and Worker.
 We also recommend using an image that uses EBS for the root volume and allocating 80 gigs of space.